adarsh0331/Project_03_CICD_Python_Docker/README.md

 The architecture leverages AWS infrastructure, Jenkins for orchestration, Docker for containerization, and Maven for build automation, ensuring a streamlined deployment process.

-## Architecture Diagram

-Below is the CI/CD architecture diagram illustrating the flow from code commit to deployment:

 ### Diagram Explanation
 - **Developer**: Commits Python application code and Dockerfile to a Git repository (GitHub/GitLab).
 - **Git Repository**: Hosts the source code and triggers Jenkins via a webhook on code push.
 - **Jenkins**: Installed on an EC2 instance, orchestrates the pipeline with stages for checkout, build, test, and deployment.
 - **EC2 Instance**: A t2.micro instance in a default VPC’s public subnet, hosting Jenkins, Docker, and the application container.
-- **Maven Build**: Compiles and packages the Python code (assuming Maven is used for build automation).
-- **Test Stage**: Runs unit tests (optional, based on project setup).
 - **Docker Build**: Builds a Docker image from the Dockerfile.
 - **Docker Run**: Deploys the container on the EC2 instance, exposing the application on port 80.
 - **Security Group**: Allows SSH (22), HTTP (80), and Jenkins (8080) traffic.